nickeblewis/headforcode/content/courses/dandavis/week43/lesson2.md

 $ git checkout master
 ```

 If you have Visual Studio Code open still, you will have noticed your changes vanish!!!
 Oh no!!!
 This is fine, it is ok, don't worry!
-Rememeber the changes you made were to the other branch and not
+Remember the changes you made were to the other branch and not the
 master.
 If you now type in and run:

 ```bash